RQ

 Get the Heating Right

-• Extending the existing central heating with a new radiator is the cheapest option if your boiler has capacity (£300–£800)
+• Extending the existing central heating with a new radiator is the cheapest option if your boiler has capacity (£300–£800) - ensure your installer is on the Gas Safe Register for any gas work

 • Electric panel heaters are quick to install but expensive to run (£150–£400 per unit)